microsoft/MCW-Enterprise-class-networking/HOL/HOL step-by-step - Enterprise-class networking in Azure.md

 When the dialog looks like the following screenshot, select Create.
     ![This represents completed fields when initially creating a route table.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image36.jpeg "Create route table")

-4. After a few seconds, if the new route table does not show in the portal, select **Refresh**.
+4. After a few seconds, if the new route table does not show in the portal, select **Refresh**

     ![The Refresh button is selected on the Route tables blade top menu bar.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image37.png "Route tables blade ")